+Audio from Reclaim the Commons 2006 in Chicago is now available at http://radio.indymedia.org/news/2006/04/9413.php.
 The featured panel discussion took place on April 8, 2006 at DePaul University, in response to the BIO industry convention held the following week in Chicago.
 On the panel: Anuradha Mittal (Oakland Institute), Carmelo Ruiz-Marrero (Puerto Rican Project on Biosafety), John Kinsman (National Family Farm Coalition), and Sarah Alexander (White Earth Land Recovery Project).
-The panel was moderated by Jeffrey Smith (Institute for Responsible Technology).
+The panel was moderated by Jeffrey Smith (Institute for Resonsible Technology).

 The Biotech Industry Organization (BIO) is coming to Chicago this April for their annual international convention and PR extravaganza BIO 2006.

+The world's largest convention of biotech and pharmaceutical executives is coming to Philadelphia this June.
+Join us to resist their closed-door corporate agenda of GE agriculture, health care for profit, and bioweapons proliferation.
 Give voice to a different vision of local food sovereignty, fair trade, health care for all, community power, biodiversity and honest science.